-Source Water and Distribution System Bacteria Sampling - There was No Detection of E. Coli in any of the source water, finished water, or distribution system samples during CY2015.
-This confirms that the WTP chlorination process for disinfection functions properly, even when Coliform - common bacteria found in the environment - is detected.
+Source Water and Distribution System Bacteria Sampling - No Detection of Coliform or E.coli in any finished water or distribution system samples in CY2016.
+This confirms that WTP chlorination process for disinfection functions properly, even when Coliform or E.coli - common bacteria found in the environment - is present in the raw (untreated) well water.